Pediatric Residency Program: Our Alumni

 Current Position(s): Assistant Professor in Pediatric Hematology-Oncology and Ambulatory Medical Director at Stanford

-MGHfC and My Career: I loved my time at MGHfC.
+MGfC and My Career: I loved my time at MGfC.
 I'm stilling trying to get back there despite the fact that the weather in California is just a bit better than the weather in Boston!
 The people are wonderful, and I feel like I received an excellent education.
 I still email Drs.
 Weinstein and Friedmann in the heme/onc department for advice, and I'm always very excited when I see them at conferences.
 I miss many of the attendings, nurses and residents and always love coming back for a visit!

 Anna Goldenheim, MD